open-telemetry/opentelemetry-js/getting-started/ts-example/README.md

 # Getting Started with OpenTelemetry JS (TypeScript)

 This TypeScript guide will walk you through the setup and configuration process for a tracing backend (in this case [Zipkin](https://zipkin.io), but [Jaeger](https://www.jaegertracing.io) would be simple to use as well), a metrics backend like [Prometheus](https://prometheus.io), and auto-instrumentation of NodeJS.
+[You can find the guide for JavaScript here](../README.md#getting-started-with-opentelemetry-js).

 1. [Tracing Your Application with OpenTelemetry](#tracing-your-application-with-opentelemetry)
    1. [Setting up a Tracing Backend](#setting-up-a-tracing-backend)